AnastassiaTrv/aml-check-service/README.md

 The aml-check-service project provides a lightweight screening solution for marking money transfers as potentially suspicious based on a given text input.

-If we consider this service to be called for every transfer in a real payment-processing system, it means it must respond as fast as possible and avoid consuming excessive memory.
+If we consider this service to be called for every transfer in a real payments processing system, it means it must respond as fast as possible and avoid consuming excessive memory.
 Since the list of terrorists or sanctioned persons is theoretically limited only by the world’s population, an ideal solution should not load all data into memory just to iterate through it and discard most of it.
 The response time should also remain independent of the total number of database records.

 To address these challenges, aml-check-service relies on PostgreSQL’s pg_trgm extension - in particular, on the GIN (Generalized Inverted Index) for trigrams.